Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 {% section Modeling variation in omega across sites %}

-In this section, we would like to model the fact that different coding sites have different selective constraints: some of them are highly constrained, while other are less so.
+In this section, we would like to model the fact that different coding sites have different selective constraints: some of them are highly constrained, while other are less so, and some of them are even under positive selection.
 As a result, we would expect to have different values of omega across sites.

 A first approach to model this would be to do the same thing as for nucleotide models with rate variation among sites: use a discretized gamma distribution for omega.
 This model could be implemented in RevBayes.
 This is left as an optional exercise.